ctkelley/SIAMFANLEquations.jl/README.md

 ## Pull Requests

 __Please, please__, do not send me PRs.
 If you find a bug or error in the documentation, please tell me the old fashioned way with email to tim_kelley@ncsu.edu.
 This is a book project and I need to put all changes in by hand so I'll have muscle memory about what's going on.
-If you object to an algorithmic choice, you'll have to be content to know that I have thought about the algorithm mix pretty carefully and, believe it or not, understand this field fairly well.
+If you object to an algorithmic choice, you'll have to be content to know that I have thought about the algorithm mix pretty carefully and understand this field fairly well.

 ## Core References and Documentation